Meditation Practices based on Brain science.

 Conversely, if a person has their amygdala stimulated, they are very likely to have a sensed presence experience.
 This has actually happened in several clinical and experimental settings.

-If a person has a sensed presence experience, and their left amygdala is more active then the one on the right, the experience is probably going to be pleasant [although some people have this reversed, similar to left-handedness].
+If a person has a sensed presence experience, and their left amygdala is more active than the one on the right, the experience is probably going to be pleasant [although some people have this reversed, similar to left-handedness].
 If the right amygdala is most active, then the experience is probably going to be unpleasant.
 Pleasant means anything from feeling mildly safe to being in complete ecstasy.
 Unpleasant means anything from mildly apprehensive to a feeling of impending doom.

 When people who have had near-death experiences do this practice, they re-experience fragments of their NDEs.